DevPairOrg/DevPairOfficial/README.md

 - Terminal 2:
     - `cd into server`
     - In `.env`, set AWS S3 and Gemini API Key.
+    - After setting the keys, in the terminal for /server, type `exit` (this is to re-enter the shell with the updated .env variables)
     - `pipenv shell`
     - `flask run`